 Applicants are required to update any changes pertaining to their application or applicant status, including but not limited to household composition, address, and income online via the "Applicant Portal."
-The Applicant Portal may be accessed by using a computer, smart phone, and/or tablet by visiting https://habc-onthelist.myhousing.com/. -or via the Applicants may also choose to update their application at one of the kiosks physically located at HABC on 1225 W. Pratt Street, Baltimore, MD 21223-by visiting https://baltimore.applicants4housing.com.
+The Applicant Portal may be accessed by using a computer, smart phone, and/or tablet by visiting https://habc-onthelist.myhousing.com/.
+Applicants may also choose to update their application at one of the kiosks physically located at HABC on 1225 W. Pratt Street, Baltimore, MD 21223.